Hughes Network Systems: History

 On February 14, 2011, Englewood, Colorado-based EchoStar announced it will acquire Hughes Communications, and its subsidiaries including its main operating subsidiary, Hughes Network Systems, for about $2 billion.
 (Note: Another source says $1.3 billion.)
 The acquisition was completed on June 8, 2011, resulting in the dissolution of Hughes Communications into EchoStar and retaining Hughes Network Systems as a wholly owned subsidiary of EchoStar.

 In May 2024, Hughes Network Systems and Dish Network (which was acquired by EchoStar in 2023) announced a bundle of Dish satellite TV with Hughesnet satellite internet.

-On June 6, 2025, it was reported that EchoStar Corporation was preparing to file for Chapter 11 bankruptcy protection after the Federal Communications Commission (FCC) suspended EchoStar's ability to plan out strategic decisions for its Boost Mobile subsidiary.
-In addition, other factors contributing to this decision included missing over $500 million in interest payments and the termination of the Dish Network acquisition by DirecTV.
+On June 6, 2025, it was reported that EchoStar Corporation was considering filing for Chapter 11 bankruptcy protection amid an ongoing Federal Communications Commission (FCC) investigation into its compliance with federal 5G obligations.
+The FCC’s actions had severely limited EchoStar’s ability to make strategic decisions regarding the growth and investment of its Boost Mobile business.
+EchoStar had also missed over $500 million in interest payments, while DirecTV had terminated its agreement to acquire EchoStar’s satellite television business over a failed debt-exchange offer.

+EchoStar warned in July 2026 that Hughes Network Systems was preparing to file for bankruptcy within days to address long-term debt.
+Hughes Satellite Systems Corporation and certain U.S. subsidiaries, including Hughes Network Systems, LLC, subsequently filed for Chapter 11 bankruptcy protection on August 2, 2026, amid approximately $1.5 billion in maturing debt obligations.
+The filing followed a decline of 59,000 HughesNet broadband subscribers during the second quarter of 2026, leaving the service with approximately 622,000 subscribers.
+As part of the resulting restructuring, Hughes planned to lay off approximately 400 of its 1,275 employees while continuing to serve its satellite customers.

+In August 2026, during Hughes’s Chapter 11 proceedings, a U.S. bankruptcy judge announced plans to appoint an examiner to investigate transactions involving Hughes Network Systems and its parent company, EchoStar.

 Technology and services

 Satellite systems

 In 2012, Hughes launched the Jupiter (stylized as JUPITER) System, Hughes' VSAT ground system that provides high-performance terminals, increased gateway architecture, and advanced air interface for both high-throughput and conventional satellites.
 The Jupiter System supports applications such as broadband Internet and Intranet access, community Wi-Fi hotspots, cellular backhaul, digital signage and mobility, including airborne services.

 Through its Jupiter Aero System, an integrated system of airborne and ground equipment and software, Hughes provides broadband access to aircraft.
-As of 2018, about 1,000 aircraft carry Hughes technology on board.
+As of 2018, about 1,000 aircraft carried Hughes technology on board.

 In March 2018, Hughes announced improvements to the Jupiter system, doubling the throughput of HT2xxx terminals to more than 200 Mbit/s and increasing capacity.

 Hughes HX and HT satellite broadband platforms are used for broadband IP services, high speed internet, VoIP, and video by telecom providers around the world and the military.

 Hughes has deployed more than 9 million VSAT terminals of all types in more than 100 countries, representing more than 50 percent market share.